news & tips

 - Education with your involvement

 - Development of a home treatment program

 - Joint and soft tissue mobilization to restore motion

 Contact our offices Laurel Foot & Ankle Center or Northern Virginia Foot & Ankle Associates and schedule an appointment today.

-To learn more about treating foot and ankle injuries, go to Heel Pain Institute of America or Laurel Foot & Ankle Center or Northern Foot & Ankle Associates.
+To learn more about treating foot and ankle injuries, go to Heel Pain Institute of America and Laurel Foot & Ankle Center or Northern Virginia Foot & Ankle Associates.

 Francis J. Smith, D.P.M., A.B.F.A.S.

 Board certified in Foot Surgery and Michael A. Klein, D.P.M.
 A.B.F.A.S.